Per-Morten/imt3912_dev/proprog.md

 For example updating the component map from the "inside out" in the component collection.
 Additionally we commented more within the thread related code, as one might need to know a bit more about the context when reading that code.
 This also included more "hacky" code.

+# Use of Libraries
+We did not make any use of any other libraries than the ones already existing within the NOX Engine, and even the usage of these were only done to a minor degree.
+The reason for this was mainly because we did not want to introduce more dependencies into the NOX Engine.
+Additionally the project was supposed to experiment with more language features, and introducing libraries that did not follow our patterns would not be beneficial for the project.
+Potentially we could have reused more of the existing NOX Systems, but they did not follow our development strategies either.